The Bankrate promise

 Passive funds may sound simple and even a little boring, but they have consistently beaten actively managed funds over long time periods.
 There will always be a few active funds that outperform their benchmark over short time periods, but very few will do so consistently over the long term.

-There are many different mutual funds available to investors and it can be confusing to inexperienced investors to navigate them all.
+There are many different mutual funds available and it can be confusing to navigate them all.
 Let’s take a look at some of the more popular types of funds.

-- Stock funds: These funds invest in corporate stocks, but can also pursue different strategies from fund to fund.
+- These funds invest in corporate stocks, but can also pursue different strategies from fund to fund.
 Some funds focus on companies that pay dividends and are well established, while others are more focused on growth and the potential for price appreciation.
-Still others are focused on specific industries, sectors, or geographies.
+Still, others are focused on specific industries, sectors, or geographies.

 How to choose a mutual fund

 Choosing which fund to invest in can be intimidating when you look at all the different options.
 The first thing to consider is whether a fund’s investment objectives are aligned with your long-term financial plan.
 For beginning investors who are early in their careers, investing in a low-cost S&P 500 index fund is likely to be an attractive option.

 For more experienced investors or for people looking to invest in an actively managed fund, more research may be required.
 You’ll want to understand a fund’s overall approach and investing philosophy and who the portfolio managers are that will be making investment decisions on your behalf.

 Ultimately, a fund’s performance is what will matter to you as an investor, so try to understand the drivers of a fund’s long-term performance and whether that is likely to continue in the future.

 You’ll also want to consider the fees associated with purchasing shares in a fund.
 Remember that if two funds have the same investment performance, the one with the lower fees will leave their investors better off.